 Understanding What Files Your Kindle Can Read Without Conversion

 Your Kindle already supports a range of file types from the moment you take it out of the box.
-If you have any books or documents in the following file types, you should be able to read them by transferring them to your Kindle’s document folder or using the Send to Kindle tool linked below.
+If you have any books or documents in the following file types, you should be able to read them by transferring them to your Kindle’s document folder or using the email method below.

 AZW: Amazon’s proprietary format.
 May be seen as AZW, AZW1, AZW2, AZW3, or AZW4 depending on how the file was created.

 MOBI: A file type developed by Mobipocket.
 As long as the files are not encrypted or password protected -- in other words DRM-free -- it should work with your Kindle.

 PRC: Similar to MOBI, this file type is what Amazon converts non-AZW files to when using their converting tools.

 TXT: No different from the files you can create on your PC, TXT files display with no problem on a Kindle but have very few formatting options.

 PDF: Commonly used for documents with complex formatting, such as business reports, textbooks, and non-fiction books.
 Kindles can display DRM-free PDFs natively.

 POBI: A specialized way of packaging MOBI files for articles and sections in periodicals, such as newspapers and magazines.